2019ChenGong/DPImageBench/README.md

 - `setup.master_port`: a configuration parameter specifying the port number on the master node (or primary process) that other processes or nodes use to communicate within a distributed system.
 - `pretrain.n_epochs`: the number of epoch for pretraining.
 - `train.n_epochs`: the number of epoch for finetuning on sensitive datasets.
+- `train.dp.n_split`: the number of gradient accumulations for saving GPU memory usage.

 > [!Note]
 >